GEOS (16-bit operating system): GeoWorks Ensemble

-A scaled-down version of GeoWorks was used by America Online for their MS-DOS-based AOL client software from the time of introduction on IBM compatible PCs until the late 1990s when America Online dropped development for graphical DOS in favor of Microsoft Windows.
-During that time, the popular single 3.5" self-booting disk that AOL was distributing could be hacked to boot the GeoWorks environment.
+A scaled-down version of GeoWorks was used by America Online for their MS-DOS-based AOL client software from the time of its introduction on IBM compatible PCs until the late 1990s when America Online dropped development for graphical DOS in favor of Microsoft Windows.
+AOL's early distribution disks essentially included a barebones version of GeoWorks, allowing modem owners to access the environment without purchasing it separately.

 IBM released the PC/GEOS-based EduQuest SchoolView network management tool for K-12 schools in 1994.
 Negotiations to make PC/GEOS an integral part of PC DOS 7.0 failed.

 GeoWorks attempted to get third-party developers but was unable to get much support due to expense of the developer kit, which cost $1,000 for the manuals only, and the difficult programming environment, which required a second PC networked via serial port to run the debugger.

 Even though PC/GEOS is referred to as an "operating system", it still requires DOS in load.
 GEOS and its applications were written in a mix of 8086 assembly language (Espire), an interpreted language called IZL, and C (GEOS Object C: GOC) with non-standard language extensions to support the object-oriented design.

 Under DR DOS 6.0, if TASKMAX was loaded before PC/GEOS, PC/GEOS registered as graphical menu system for TASKMAX.
 This still worked under the pre-emptive multitasker (EMM386 /MULTI + TASKMGR) provided by Novell DOS 7, OpenDOS 7.01 and DR-DOS 7.02 (and higher), allowing for multiple GEOS and DOS applications to run concurrently.